So what exactly does it mean to be a “chapel and outreach ministry?”

 The Trinity School

-In the Fall of 2017, we opened The Trinity School with a 7 kindergartener class.
+In the Fall of 2017, we opened The Trinity School with a class of 7 kindergarteners.
 In 2018, we added 1st and 2nd grades and so far, it looks like we are going to keep on going.

 Our school is based on Charlotte Mason’s philosophy of education and is run in a one-room school house type model with multiple grades in the same classroom.
 Currently, we have 13 children, 2 teachers, a teacher’s aid, and a part-time Spanish teacher.